FirebaseExtended/firebase-framework-tools/starters/nextjs/basic/README.md

 # Next.js on Firebase App Hosting

-This is a boilerplate [Next.js](https://nextjs.org/) project to showcase SSG, SSR and ISR on [Firebase App Hosting](https://firebase.google.com/docs/app-hosting).
+This is a boilerplate [Next.js](https://nextjs.org/) project to showcase SSG, SSR, and ISR on [Firebase App Hosting](https://firebase.google.com/docs/app-hosting).

 ## Getting Started